Freddie Woodman: Liverpool

-On 27 June 2025, Liverpool announced Woodman would join the club on 1 July on the expiration of his contract with Preston.
-He made his debut for the club on 29 October 2025, in a 3-0 EFL Cup defeat to Crystal Palace.
+On 27 June 2025, Liverpool announced Woodman would join the club on 1 July on the expiry of his contract with Preston.
+He made his debut for the club on 29 October 2025, in a 3–0 EFL Cup defeat to Crystal Palace.

+On 19 April 2026, Woodman made his Premier League debut for Liverpool, replacing Giorgi Mamardashvili in the 59th minute in a 2–1 Merseyside derby win against Everton at the Hill Dickinson Stadium.

+On 25 April 2026, Woodman made his first start for Liverpool in the Premier League in a 3–1 win over Crystal Palace at Anfield.

+On 23 July 2026, Woodman signed a new contract with Liverpool.

 International career

 Woodman won the 2014 UEFA European Under-17 Championship with England, conceding two goals in 4 games and saving a penalty in the final of the tournament against the Netherlands.
 In the 2014–15 season, Woodman played up an age group with the England U19 side.
 Woodman was a member of the England squad for the 2016 UEFA European Under-19 Championship, starting in the semi-final defeat against Italy.

 On 6 October 2016, Woodman made his debut at Under-21 level against Kazakhstan keeping a clean sheet in the process.
 He was selected in the England U20 squad for the 2017 FIFA U-20 World Cup, where he won the Golden Glove Award for the tournament's best goalkeeper, and saved a penalty in the final against Venezuela which England won 1–0.